philiphoy/solr-plugins/README.md

 ```

 ## Use
-In query url include a payload position query.
+In query url include a name query, for example here it uses the nested query syntax.

 ```
 	&q=_query_:"{!namequery f=field }my name"
 ```
+#### Available local params that you can pass
 * **f**  root field name to use for the search
-* **tie** (0.01) is the tiebreaker for a DisjunctionMax of each clause
+* **tie** (0.01) the tiebreaker used by the DisjunctionMaxQuery of each clause

 * **usesyn** (true) add synonym search
-* **synboost** (0.8) is the boost to apply to the synonym subsearch
+* **synboost** (0.8) the boost to apply to the synonym subsearch
 * **useinitial** (true) add inital search
-* **initialboost** (0.2) is the boost to apply to the search for initials of the search term
+* **initialboost** (0.2) the boost to apply to the search for initials of the search term
 * **usephonetic** (true) add phonetic subsearch
+* **phoneticboost** (0.1) boost to apply to the phonetic subsearch
 * **usefuzzy** (true) add fuzzy subsearch
-* **fuzzyboost** (0.2) is the boost to apply to the fuzzy subsearch
+* **fuzzyboost** (0.2) the boost to apply to the fuzzy subsearch
-* **phonboost** (0.1) is boost to apply to the phonetic subserach
 * **usenull** (true) add null search (actually search for -)
-* **nullboost** (0.01) is the boost to apply to null boost (actually search for -)
+* **nullboost** (0.01) the boost to apply to null boost (actually search for -)
 * **gendervalue** will add required gender term query to the fuzzy, initial, null and phontic subseraches
 * **genderfield** (Gender__facet_text) will add required gender term query to the fuzzy, initial, null and phontic subseraches

-In essence the parser works as follows, for each clause in query it will create a DisjunctionMaxQuery of various subqueries with varying boosts
+In essence the parser works as follows, for each clause in the query it will create a DisjunctionMaxQuery containing a few subqueries with varying boosts,
-each with an aditional boost for when the position of the term in the field matches the clause in the query.
+there is also an aditional boost for when the position of the term in the field matches the clause in the query.
 Each disjunction is then added to a boolean query.

 For example the query: